How to Grow Sweet Potatoes!

 You can also purchase slips for sweet potato vine from garden supply stores or catalogs.
 This year we ordered ours from Seed Saver’s exchange.
 When they come, they are fairly dry and don’t look like much, but stick them in the ground and give them some water, you’ll be amazed at how fast they get to work!

-You’ll need to plant them about 2 feet apart and they grow A LOT!
+You’ll need to plant them in full sun about 2 feet apart and they grow A LOT!
 In Oklahoma, planting time for slips is between May and June.
 Just take the dry little slip you get, dig a small hole in your soil about 1-2 inches deep, enough to bury all the roots, place the roots in the hole and replace the dirt back around it.
 Pat it down about as hard as you would rub your eye.
 Then water them in.
 Your sweet potato vine will start growing in just a few weeks.

-You don’t need to water your sweet potato vine a lot, they are pretty drought tolerant and the less water, as long as the vine looks healthy, the better your sweet potatoes will taste.
+When growing sweet potatoes, you don’t need to water your sweet potato vine a lot, they are pretty drought tolerant and the less water, as long as the vine looks healthy, the better your sweet potatoes will taste.
 One year we had a ton of rain and we got giant tubers that were less concentrated in flavor.
 They were still good.

 Beauregard sweet potatoes